freezefawn/pluralsurvivalguide/communication.md

 #### Front Pulls And Triggers

-Front pulls and triggers are stimuli that bring headmates towards the front, with triggers having the connotation of something more automatic and negative.
+Front pulls and triggers are stimuli that bring headmates towards the front, with triggers having the connotation of something more automatic and negative (though positive triggers exist).
 If your system struggles with co-consciousness, you may need to try to induce that headmate coming to front to some level to communicate with them, especially at first.

 Look back on the things that have caused headmate activity before (ideally things that were neutral to pleasant rather than things that seem to cause them distress) and try to do those things to try to tempt them to come forward. (listening to music, doing certain hobbies, going to certain places, wearing certain clothes, etc)